 In Mysore style classes you have free dialogue with the teacher.
 Feel free at any point to ask questions.
 The practice changes over time as we develop, and it’s inevitable that we will need to adjust for injuries, energy levels, and the regular to-and-fro of daily life.
 Our qualified teachers will assist you, with respect and privacy, as much as needed.

 You learn the sequence gradually

 In a Mysore style class you gradually learn the a sequence of postures over time at a pace that is suitable for you.
 You are at all times under the guidance of an experienced teacher who gives individual instruction and adjustments, specific to your needs.
 It is akin to personal training for yoga – you receive individual one on one attention in a group environment.

 Everyone practices according to their ability on the day

 Beginners start with a shorter practice that evolves into a longer practice as they gain strength and flexibility.
 Be patient and remember that a regular, consistent practice, at least 2-3 times a week to start, is recommended to learn the posture sequence, and see the many benefits to mind and body accrue.

+If you feel tired, that’s okay.
+If you feel full of energy, that’s great too.
+If you need to ask questions – fantastic!
 In the West, we are accustomed to doing everything at full power, and this can happen in yoga sometimes.
 The downside is that this approach can be unpleasant or even increase the risk of injury.